danja/Scute/README.txt

 open, TBD

-various libraries used, all open (@TODO check licenses)
+various libraries used, all open (TODO check licenses)